ibm-cloud-docs/speech-to-text/grammar-add.md

 {: note}

 ## Create a custom language model
-{: #createModel}
+{: #createModel-grammar}

 To use a grammar with speech recognition, you must add it to a custom language model.
 You can use an existing custom language model, or you can create a new custom model by using the `POST /v1/customizations` method.
-For information about creating a new custom model, see [Create a custom language model](/docs/services/speech-to-text/language-create.html#createModel).
+For information about creating a new custom model, see [Create a custom language model](/docs/services/speech-to-text/language-create.html#createModel-language).

 A custom language model can contain corpora and custom words as well as grammars.
 During speech recognition, you can use the custom model with or without its grammars.
 However, when you use a grammar, the service recognizes only words from the specified grammar.